arielsanchezmora/vDocumentation/README.md

   3 Close all PowerShell windows

-  4 Launch PowerShell, you should be able to use the vDocumentation functions now
+  4 Launch PowerShell again, you should be able to use the vDocumentation functions now

 ## One method to copy the needed files from Github to your PC using PowerShell:

 Execute these lines in a PowerShell window that is in your home directory (tested with PS 5)

-_mkdir Documents\WindowsPowerShell\Modules\vDocument_
+_mkdir Documents\WindowsPowerShell\Modules\vDocumentation_

-_(new-object Net.WebClient).DownloadString("https://raw.githubusercontent.com/arielsanchezmora/vDocumentation/master/powershell/vDocument/vDocument.psd1") > Documents\WindowsPowerShell\Modules\vDocument\vDocument.psd1_
+_(new-object Net.WebClient).DownloadString("https://raw.githubusercontent.com/arielsanchezmora/vDocumentation/master/powershell/vDocument/vDocument.psd1") > Documents\WindowsPowerShell\Modules\vDocument\vDocumentation.psd1_

-_(new-object Net.WebClient).DownloadString("https://raw.githubusercontent.com/arielsanchezmora/vDocumentation/master/powershell/vDocument/vDocument.psm1") > Documents\WindowsPowerShell\Modules\vDocument\vDocument.psm1_
+_(new-object Net.WebClient).DownloadString("https://raw.githubusercontent.com/arielsanchezmora/vDocumentation/master/powershell/vDocument/vDocument.psm1") > Documents\WindowsPowerShell\Modules\vDocument\vDocumentation.psm1_

 _exit_